 An acute, generalised viral disease with a sudden onset of slight fever, mild constitutional symptoms and a skin eruption which is maculopapular for a few hours, vesicular for 3 to 4 days, and leaves a granular scab.

 Gastroenteritis

-Intestinal disease, presumed or proven to be infective in origin, recorded once only.
+Intestinal disease, presumed or proven to be infective in origin.
+A stool culture is not carried out.
+Recorded once only.